Michal-Jusik/wsl-setup/README.md

 }
 ```

-Configure passwordless execution of dockerd and service
+Configure passwordless execution of dockerd service
-Run `sudo visudo` and add following entries at the end of file
+Run `sudo visudo` and add following entry at the end of file
 ```
 %docker ALL=(ALL)  NOPASSWD: /usr/bin/dockerd
 ```